andrelandgraf/gatsby-x/README.md

   </a>
 </h2>

 Kick off your project with this boilerplate.
 This starter ships with the many Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Find the corresponding gatsby-x-backend [here](https://github.com/andrelandgraf/gatsby-x-backend).

 ## 🚀 Quick start